usmcamp0811/dotfiles/packages/blog/Campground/content/post/nixing-your-codebase/index.md

 # Nix in the Wild: Nixing your Codebase

-Welcome back to the 'Nix in the Wild' series, this post focuses on the practical steps to integrate Nix into your existing codebase.
-Today, we'll set up the foundational elements, including a `flake.nix` file, a structured directory for Snowfall, and a default development shell.
+Welcome back to the 'Nix in the Wild' series.
+In this post, we'll dive into the practical steps of integrating Nix into your existing codebase.
+We'll establish the foundational elements, including creating a `flake.nix` file and setting up the directory structure necessary for the [Snowfall library](https://snowfall.org/guides/lib/quickstart/).
+Additionally, we'll create our first Nix shell to help teams standardize their development environments.
+I'll also share some lessons learned from my experience with Nix, discussing why I chose Snowfall, what I appreciate about it, and what I'd like to see improved.
 Let's dive in and start 'nixing' our codebase.

 ## Setting Up Nix with Flakes